-If you fail to meet your duty of care towards your household waste, you could receive a £300 fixed penalty notice (FPN) or a fine of up to £5,000 if prosecuted.
+If you fail to meet your duty of care towards your household waste, you could receive a £300 fixed penalty notice (FPN) or an unlimited fine if prosecuted.

 Any waste that is created from a commercial activity is classed as business waste and is subject to stricter rules than waste from householders.

 For example, this could be waste produced by a factory, an office, shop, restuarant, hair salon or someone who operates their own small or medium sized business from their home.

 When disposing of business waste, you have two options: